source: Vim tutorial for Beginners by freeCodeCamp.

 - i use window, i dont want to install more package manager like

-; - this neovim version will not include Neovim QT, alright, i will use my terminal
+scoop, i dont like to use WSL, so just simply runwinget install Neovim.Neovim; - this neovim version will not include Neovim QT, alright, i will use my terminal

 basics

-will open a file or create a file if it did not exist (but the file will not be actually created if we dont write:w
+nvim file_namewill open a file or create a file if it did not exist (but the file will not be actually created if we dont write:w~ this is just buffer);

 exit